Skip to content

 import

-Load aliases from a YAML file.
+Load aliases from a YAML file (or stdin with -).
 Each top-level key is the alias name; the value is the expansion string.

 # aliases.yaml